 -

-PVC fabrics are heat sealed, which prevents separation.
+Most retractable shade canopy products use PVC fabrics that are heat-sealed, which prevents separation.

 -

-Solution-dyed acrylics are sewn with GORE Tenara thread, which is UV resistant, mildew-resistant, and withstands exposure to salt water, acid, temperature changes, and water.
+Solution-dyed acrylics are sewn with GORE Tenara thread, which is UV resistant, mildew-resistant, and withstands exposure to salt water, acid, temperature changes, and water and offers a lifetime warranty against seam separation.

 |